-This behavior is determined by the the "SOURce:INITial" command.
-This feature is active by default.
+- 1. This behavior is determined by the the "SOURce:INITial" command.
+This feature is active by default (set to 1).
 This makes the LSX "remember" all the settings after cycling power.

-This mode can be disabled by using the remote control command:
+This implementation was done because most users want the setpoint to be persistent by default. - 2.
+This default setting is a tradeoff, the way to get what they need by setting 0 to SOUR:INIT and then RST.
+This mode can be disabled by using the remote-control command: